View this article in Bahasa Malaysia.

 Upon receiving Permission to Exit and Return Letter from DGIM, the Expatriate may exit Malaysia and provide the Exit and Return Letter upon departure.

-Before returning to Malaysia, a PCR Covid-19 Test must be done abroad within three days before departure and must be medically confirmed as NEGATIVE for Covid-19.
+Before returning to Malaysia, expatriate is encouraged to undergo PCR Covid-19 Test abroad within (3) days before departure and must be medically tested NEGATIVE for Covid-19.

 It is compulsory for the expatriate to Download and Install the “ My Sejahtera” mobile application before departure.